 2. Prepare yourself and your crew for mooring

-Prepare you and your crew well in advance and ensure that every crewmember knows what their jobs will be.
+Prepare yourself and your crew well in advance and ensure that every crewmember knows what their jobs will be.
 Have a crew member prepared to step off at the front of the boat and work quickly to fasten the bow line to a mooring ring.

 Mooring a boat - teaser